Atnaize/docs.beyondco.de/resources/docs/laravel-websockets/1.0/basic-usage/starting.md

 php artisan websockets:serve --host=127.0.0.1
 ```

-## Keeping the socket server running with supervisord
+## Keeping the socket server running with supervisor

 The `websockets:serve` daemon needs to always be running in order to accept connections.
 This is a prime use case for `supervisor`, a task runner on Linux.